bdjerome/GPX-Planner/notes/Notes.md

   - [x] Add new columns to final_df that display what time runner will get to each marker
 - [x] update elevation output graph
 - update pace progression output graph
+- Move how to use to top of page

 #Future Improvements